On the total volume of the double hyperbolic space: Introduction

 \subsection{Background and motivation}

-The motivation of this paper is to extend the hyperbolic space $\mathbb{H}^n$ to a space formed by a \emph{two}-sheeted hyperboloid in some way, and extend the volume properly to the new space as well.
-By itself, any properties of $\mathbb{H}^n_{-}$ can be derived from $\mathbb{H}^n$, but new properties come up when $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$ are glued together to form a new space.
-Among the other models of the hyperbolic space $\mathbb{H}^n$, two of them are the \emph{upper half-space model} and the \emph{hemisphere model}, and in both models the boundary at $x_0=0$ corresponds to the \emph{boundary at infinity} $\partial\mathbb{H}^n$.
-It seems natural to ask if some kind of theory can be developed across the boundary, so that the upper half-space model can be extended to the lower half-space, and the hemisphere model to the lower hemisphere as well, making them more like a ``full-space model'' or ``full-sphere model'' in some sense.
+Among the models of $\mathbb{H}^n$, two of them are the \emph{upper half-space model} and the \emph{hemisphere model}, and in both models the boundary at $x_0=0$ corresponds to the \emph{boundary at infinity} $\partial\mathbb{H}^n$.
+It seems natural to ask if some kind of theory can be developed across the boundary, so that the upper half-space model can be extended to the lower half-space, and the hemisphere model to the lower hemisphere, making them more like a ``full-space model'' or ``full-sphere model'' in some sense.